Forest Service Lawsuit

 With this humane management in the field, we are showing that there is a better way, as opposed to cruel and expensive removals.
 Our way is a win win for the public, as well as for the government and of course for the horses themselves.

-The Center for Biological Diversity (CBD) has filed a lawsuit against the Forest Service that seeks to overturn the will of the Arizona people and halt the intergovernmental agreements.
-Learn more about the lawsuit and what our attorneys are doing.
+However, the Center for Biological Diversity (CBD) last year, filed a lawsuit against the Forest Service that sought to overturn the will of the people of Arizona.
+Our attorneys file declarations and motions to support the Tonto National Forest in their motion to dismiss.
+The case is now effectively dismissed, which is a major legal win for the the Salt River wild horses.
+Learn more about the lawsuit and what our attorneys did.

 Arizona forest refuses offer from group to help control wild horse population.
 Here’s the reason why